 - Push Ups

 These bodyweight exercises are perfect for runners.
-No equipment required for a great strength workout that targets all of the major muscles used when running.
+No equipment is required for a great strength workout that targets all of the major muscles used when running.
+If you’d like to increase the intensity, you can incorporate weights with each exercise.

-This Strength Training Program creates a beneficial challenge for runners.
+This Strength Training for Runners Program is a beneficial challenge for runners.
 For 30 days, you’ll complete a set of 4 strength exercises each day.
 The program is designed to naturally allow your muscles to rest, as the daily workouts alternate between various muscle groups.

 One day might target the quads and glutes, while the next day targets the hips and calves.
 Over the course of 30 days, you’ll strengthen your feet, ankles, calves, shins, hamstrings, quads, hips, IT band and glutes.

 This program makes combining running and strength training easier and more straightforward than ever before.
-Simply incorporate your strength exercises in your post-run routine or first thing in the morning.
+Simply incorporate the designated strength exercises in your post-run routine or first thing in the morning.

 Download the running and strength training program here for free!